- Mission & About Us

 Fern Marshall Bradley joined the Chelsea Green staff in 2015.
 She has worked as a book editor for more than 25 years, including a stint as editor and managing editor of garden books at Rodale, Inc. Fern is the co-editor of Rodale’s All-New Encyclopedia of Organic Gardening and the author of Rodale’s Vegetable Garden Problem Solver and Building Raised Beds.
 She is also a contra and square dance caller.
 Fern and her husband enjoy keeping bees, tending a garden, and raising chickens and ducks at their homestead in upstate New York.

 Eliza joined Chelsea Green in the Spring of 2017 and is thrilled to be back in Vermont after 10 years in London.
 She thoroughly enjoys putting her English degree to use (it is possible!) overseeing Chelsea Green’s audiobook and Subsidiary Rights programs.
-In her spare time she can mostly likely be found cooking, knitting, or on the back of a horse.”
+In her spare time, she can most likely be found cooking, knitting, or on the back of a horse.

 Makenna Goodman acquires and edits books on food, integrative medicine, regenerative agriculture, sports and performance, and writing that explores the links between the environment, policy, and our health.
 She has worked on award-winning cookbooks; informational resources for farmers and gardeners; and leading edge science exploring cancer and other chronic diseases, soil health, the gut, restrictive diets, epigenetics, and metabolic theory.
 She enjoys collaborating with doctors, chefs, fermenters, activists, parents, farmers, and scientists alike, and believes in the power of books to challenge the traditional structures of information and research.
 She is raising her children on a small integrated homestead in rural Vermont.

 Ben acquires and edits books in the fields of organic gardening, regenerative agriculture, food culture and traditions, environment, and natural science.
 He is the author of several books himself, including Cider, Hard and Sweet, and has worked with both Seed Savers Exchange and the Slow Food movement to preserve biodiversity.
 In recent years he has judged cider competitions around the world, from northern California to northern Spain.
 In his free time he likes to graft and grow rare varieties of fruit trees and talk your ear off about apples.